 Historical Texts brings together four historically significant collections for the first time: Early English Books Online (EEBO), Eighteenth Century Collections Online (ECCO) 65,000 texts from the British Library 19th Century collection and the UK Medical Heritage Library (UKMHL).
+It is useful resource for English literature and students of the Early Modern period.
 Please click here to access.

 JSTOR Open Access books